githubpartners/microsoft-learn/github/create-custom-github-actions/includes/introduction.md

 In this module, you'll learn the different ways to create a custom action, its necessary metadata and syntax, and how to publish a custom action to the GitHub Marketplace.

-Next up, learn about GitHub Actions, the metadata, syntax, and workflow commands to create custom GitHub Actions.
+Next up, learn about the metadata, syntax, and workflow commands to create custom GitHub Actions.